-Sports and Health Cer ntre of Excellence Site Property Information Address (Lot and DP) Current Zoning Proposed Zoning
+Sports and Health Centre of Excellence Site

+Property Information Address (Lot and DP) Current Zoning Proposed Zoning

-Sports and Health 183 Narellan Road, The current zoning of It is proposed to amend
+Sports and Health 183 Narellan Road, The current zoning of It is proposed to

-Centre of Excellence Campbelltown the site identified to be the CLEP 2015 zoning
+Centre of Excellence Campbelltown the site identified to be amend the CLEP 2015

-Site used for the map to include an RE1 -
+Site used for the zoning map to include

-Lot 3098 Campbelltown Centre Public Recreation zone
+Lot 3098 Campbelltown Centre an B5 - Business

-DP 1230014 of Excellence currently for part of the lot
+DP 1230014 of Excellence currently Development Zone and

-incorporates an R3 - bounded by Goldsmith
+incorporates an R3 - RE1 - Public Recreation

-Medium Density Avenue in the North,
+Medium Density zone for part of the lot

-Residential zoning Poulton Terrace in the
+Residential zoning bounded by Goldsmith

 under the CLEP 2015.
+Avenue in the North,

+Poulton Terrace in the

 East and the Railway

 line to the south.

+Additionally amended

+zoning of RE1 will also

+be included for the

+land which surrounds

+the B5 zone.

 The proposed zoning

 would provide a more

 suitable zone for the

 intended use of the site

 which will be to

 facilitate a health and

 sports centre of

 excellence.

-Figure 4 - Proposed zoning amendments
+Figure 5 - Proposed zoning amendments